 The advantages of the sumo deadlift go beyond the ability to pull more weight.
 During this stance, you are able to initiate more leg drive utilizing your hip strength and glutes with greater emphasis.
-You are also using your adductors, quadriceps, and hamstrings muscle significantly on top of your entire posterior chain.
-This is why many of those that pull with a broader stance have large backs still.
+You are also using your adductors, quadriceps, and hamstring muscles significantly on top of your entire posterior chain.
+This is why many of those that pull with a broader stance have larger backs.

 When appropriately executed muscle building with this exercise is mainly focused on the lower body.
 As opposed to the upper body, which is worked more extensively by the conventional deadlift.
 This gives you a better idea of how to program them for training purposes.
 Basically, if you are looking to increase the size of your legs, then sumo deadlifts are the variation to perform instead of just squats.

 You can also benefit from the wide stance through strength and conditioning.
 The feet placed wider and angled out activate explosiveness along with mobility.
 Many have a weak groin muscle and can help strengthen it this way.